JohnMMcD/gemini/README.md

 * The order-status doc lists statuses for market buy/sell but the new-order doc says these don't exist; see response.py
 * Rate limiting is not working; I ran a testcase to check this and never got a 429 error.
 * The session is making testing the test scripts harder.
 I'm getting unwanted SelfCrossPrevented errors due to running the same test repeatedly.
 I want a way to clear out the session state but I can't because /order/cancel/session is prohibited.
 Allowing this endpoint might make it easier for folks to write and test their tests.
-* My choice of language and libraries limits my characters to those in the latin-1 set; I'm getting a "UnicodeEncodeError: 'latin-1' codec can't encode characters in position 0-1: ordinal not in range(256)", which is [well-known](https://stackoverflow.com/questions/34618149/post-unicode-string-to-web-service-using-python-requests-library), and encoding the values in UTF-8 makes them not serializable.
+* My choice of language and libraries limits my characters to those in the latin-1 set; I'm getting an error, "UnicodeEncodeError: 'latin-1' codec can't encode characters in position 0-1: ordinal not in range(256)", which is [well-known](https://stackoverflow.com/questions/34618149/post-unicode-string-to-web-service-using-python-requests-library), and encoding the values in UTF-8 makes them not serializable.
 So I'm omitting positive and negative tests for non-Latin-1 characters.

 # TODOs / Backlog